Community and Campus Life Forum

 Accessibility and Accommodations

-All virtual and in-person events provide live captioning and American Sign Language interpretation.
-If you would like to request additional accommodations, please complete the registration form at least two weeks in advance.
+All virtual and in-person events provided live captioning and American Sign Language interpretation.
 Please note that the University will make every effort to secure services, but that services are subject to availability.